Review Committee Outcomes

 December 2022

-After recommendation from the University community and research by the committee, Highland Center North dance studio (HC 225) was named in honor of the University’s first black female professor and dance program founder, Florence Cobb.
+After recommendation from the University community, research and recommendation by the committee, consultation at Meet and Confer, and a formal endorsement by the President, Highland Center North Dance Studio (HC 225) was named in honor of the University’s first black female professor and dance program founder, Florence Cobb.

 September 2023

-After recommendation from the University Student Government and Dakota language instructor Glenn Wasicuna and research by the committee, CSU 108, an area previously known as the Lincoln Lounge, was formally named Wambdi Wapaha to honor the Dakota Nation.
+After recommendation from the University Student Government and Dakota language instructor Glenn Wasicuna, research and recommendation by the committee, consultation at Meet and Confer, and a formal endorsement by the President, CSU 108, an area previously known as the Lincoln Lounge, was formally named Wambdi Wapaha to honor the Dakota Nation.